Skip to main content

 Gregory Hayes / Unsplash

-OK, you have made it into the club, now you have gone from the best looking guy outside the club to the amateur inside the club.
-You need to step it up and stand out in this crowd.
-Here are the tips that will refine your look and cause you to be the best looking guy in the room, no matter which room in which you find yourself.
+You’ve made it into the club — now it’s time to go from well-dressed rookie to a true style pro.
+Here are the tips that will refine your look and help you become the best-dressed guy in any room, no matter which room you find yourself.

 • A pocket square adds an extra level of polish, but make sure it doesn’t match your tie in either pattern or fabric choice.
 Complimenting is better than matching.
 Matching makes it look like you got it out of a cheap box set.

 • Opt for a charcoal or gray suit over black unless you’re attending a funeral or other equally conservative event.
 Black is too formal for anything at the office nowadays.
-Save black suits for engagements after 6 pm.
+Suit etiquette tip: Save black suits for engagements after 6 pm.

 • The pant hem should hit right at the top of your shoe for a more fashion-forward look.
 Your tailor will call this a no break.
-A full break will bunch up at the top of your shoes, and will make you look short, and like you’re living in the 90s.
-This may be something that returns for a short time period in today’s world, but it won’t stay long so if you go for a full break, there is a chance you will have to get it tailored again when the trend passes.
+A full break will bunch up at the top of your shoes, and will make you look short, and like you’re stuck in the ’90s.
+Trends may bring it back briefly, but it won’t last — tailor for the long haul.

 • When you go without a tie, it’s best to keep your shirt collar on the smaller side.

-• Double vents in the back are more modern and fashionable.
+• Double vents in the back exemplify modern suit style and are fashionable.

 • Avoid over-accessorizing.
 If you’re already wearing a pocket square and a tie bar, you’ll want to reconsider that clever lapel pin.